Dry Stone Walling

 All fees are payable upon booking

-Courses are based on a minimum of three people attending, if minimum numbers are not reached the next available date will be offered.
+Courses are based on a minimum of four people attending, if minimum numbers are not reached the next available date will be offered.

 You will require: